-As a result, the Group delivered a pleasing adjusted Profit Before Tax outcome of £4.0m (FY16: £2.3m) This was, as flagged in our trading update in April 2017, comfortably ahead of the Board's initial expectations.
-The earnings per share, adjusted for the year end shareholding and excluding exceptional IPO costs were 10.1 pence.
-The Group has a strong balance sheet, good cash generation and positive indicators for our prospects for growing gross profit.
+As a result, the Group delivered a pleasing Adjusted Profit Before Tax\ outcome of £4.0m (FY16: £2.3m) This was, as flagged in our trading update in April 2017, comfortably ahead of the Board's initial expectations.
+The Earnings per share, adjusted for the year end shareholding and excluding exceptional IPO costs were 10.1 pence.
+The Group has a strong balance sheet, good cash generation and positive indicators for growing gross profit.